monome/docs/norns/play.md

 After norns powers up, it will launch the last script that was loaded.
 On a fresh norns, this will be *awake*, a set of looping sequencers with delay.

-In any norns script, a quick tap of **K1** will toggle between the playable interface and the menus interface.
-If you get caught in the menus, just tap **K1** to get back to the script.
+There are two layers to the norns UI -- a multi-page menu interface and a script's playable interface.
+A quick tap of **K1** is how you swap focus between these layers.
+In the diagram below, a quick **K1** tap toggles between the multi-page menu layer (top row) and the current script's playable interface (bottom image).
+While you are inside of the playable interface, the encoders and keys perform script-specific actions.
+Once you are in the menu interface, use **E1** to switch between the different menus (LEVELS, TAPE, HOME, PARAMETERS).
+We'll explore each of these menus in the rest of the docs!
 {: .label}

 ![](image/play-images/menu-nav.png)